sepante-sub/Sina-Markdown/03-citation.md

 ## Learning Objectives

-* Create a local markdown document and take advantage of Atom as a md editor
+* Understand how to add citations to a document
-* Learn the syntax for all important formatting in markdown
+* Look at modifications of a citation style
-* Learn how markdown relates to html
+* Generate a reference list

 ----------------------------------------------------
 ## Creating a Markdown Document